Chapter Eighteen: Old Tricks to New Starts

 "I always figured Jack would lock us in a room together someday," she remarked in far too calm a voice.

-"I doubt he had to twist her arm," Rose told him and she sat down and leaned against the wall, "We made it easy on them.
+"I doubt he had to twist her arm," Rose told him and she sat down on the floor and leaned back against the wall.
+"We made it easy on them.
 Jenny lures Daddy out of the TARDIS to show him some cool Torchwood toy and Jack wants my opinion on a device, next thing you know the door is shut and we're locked into a room filled with Torchwood's little treasures."
 She shook her head and laughed, letting her body relax against the wall.
 "Simplistic yet elegant using our weaknesses against us.
 I'm almost impressed."

 "Sonic screwdriver," the Doctor told her with a sharp look as he began to dig around in his pockets.
 "You haven't forgotten that?!"

-"Also remember that they will probably let us out in less time than it would take you to build something new out of whatever that junk is.
+"Doctor, do remember that they will probably let us out in less time than it would take you to build something new out of whatever that junk is.
 They didn't give us any food or water and Jack won't risk hurting us.
-Plus if you mess with these items Jack will probably make you fix it or build Torchwood something."
+Plus if you mess with these items Jack will probably make you fix them or build Torchwood something."

 Rose gave him a look and raised her eyebrow at him, a small smile playing at the edges of her lips.

 "I should be very worried about Jack teaching Jenny these kinds of tricks," the Doctor said to hold off the awkward silence that he was sure would start any moment.

-"She's her father's daughter," Rose informed him, "I doubt she needed a lot of help.
+"She's her father's daughter," Rose informed him with another soft chuckle.
+"I doubt she needed a lot of help.
 God knows Donna never did, John spent half of her childhood getting that girl out of trouble.
 Nothing major of course, she had a good heart, but almost no self-control."
 Rose's smile dropped away and she turned thoughtful.
 She closed her eyes and breathed out before she said, "I know you're not John, Doctor."

 "I know that."

 "Intellectually you do," Rose replied in a soft voice as she opened her eyes and looked up at the ceiling, "But emotionally you don't really believe that.
 There is a difference between the two and it means everything in how life is lived and things are decided.
 You know that I'm aware of you not sharing the history I did with John, you accept this as true fact in your head, but the other part of you doubts it, that part that you have spent almost a thousand years keeping on a tight leash."

 "We can't," She repeated firmly and she lowered her hand, "And it would come out badly if we tried despite what Jenny and Jack would like to think.
 We don't really know each other right now, you are different from John, but I'd have a hard time defining those differences and understanding them if we tried to start a romantic relationship now."

-"So," the Doctor swallowed, "I'll head off then, you'll talk to Jenny-"
+"So," the Doctor almost stuttered, "I'll head off then, you'll talk to Jenny-"

-"We don't have to go that far," Rose said gently, "If you'd like a friend to travel with, someone who can handle it and handle you I certainly wouldn't mind doing coming for the ride."
+"We don't have to go that far," Rose told him gently.
+"If you'd like a friend to travel with, someone who can handle it and handle you I certainly wouldn't mind doing coming for the ride."
 She shifted her hand over to his.
 "I've still got a good hand to hold."